A convergent finite element method for two-phase Stokes flow driven by surface tension: Stability analysis for numerical errors

 \subsection{Technical lemmas}

-The following orthogonality lemma basically tells us that if there is a certain almost orthogonality structure, then it is possible to gain regularity in the upper bound by one gradient. \begin{lemma} The following bound holds for any finite element functions $f_h,g_h \in S_h$:
+The following orthogonality lemma shows that under an almost-orthogonality structure, it is possible to gain regularity in the upper bound by one gradient. \begin{lemma} The following bound holds for any finite element functions $f_h,g_h \in S_h(\Ghsm)$:

 \end{lemma} \begin{proof} See Appendix \ref{sec:appndix_tan_stab}. \end{proof}

 Based on Lemma \ref{lemma:hatX-W1inf}--\ref{lemma:NT_stab_ref}, we are able to handle the norm conversion error, i.e., the first term on the right-hand side of \eqref{eq:eu-est}. \begin{lemma} The following norm conversion is stable: